 - How old are you?

 Betterment will then suggest one or more of these four portfolios based on your answers (as shown in the screenshot below).

 While all of them are decent options, Betterment truly shines as a retirement platform, as it offers both a taxable account and three different IRAs:

 Betterment also offers a handful of other portfolio options:

-Goldman Sachs Smart Beta — An aggressive portfolio that aims for strong growth but accepts a greater degree of risk that the other options.
+- Goldman Sachs Smart Beta: An aggressive portfolio that aims for strong growth but accepts a greater degree of risk than the other options.

 Pros: A wide variety of pre-configured options to choose from, including a high-yield forced-savings account and a smart retirement-planning algorithm that takes your age into consideration when determining your asset allocation.

 Cons: You aren’t able to invest in individual stocks — although you’re better off utilizing Betterment’s portfolios anyway, as beating the market is next to impossible.